This Web Page is Memory

 Ours was not a musical household and I am told that my favourite piece

-contemporary middle-class children, I was an avid listener to “Children’s Hour”
+middle-class children, I was an avid listener to “Children’s Hour” on the BBC

 Shostakovich, and, with the help of Radio